RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Supporting Preliminaries on the Connectivity of the Network

-The above argument makes use of the facts that $\lambda(\mathbf{Y}(t)) \leq 1$ and $\lambda(\mathbf{Q}(i)) \leq\left(1-\beta^{\tau M}\right)<1$ from Lemma \ref{lemmascramble}.
-Thus, the rows of the matrix $\prod_{i=t_0}^{t} \mathbf{Y}(i)$ become identical as $t \to \infty$.
-So far, we have only deduced weak ergodicity (which indicates the limit $\prod_{i=t_0}^{\infty} \mathbf{Y}(i)$ is the same regardless of initial time $t_0$) of the infinite product $\prod_{i=t_0}^{\infty} \mathbf{Y}(i)$.
-However, Theorem A in \cite{leizarowitz1992infinite} stated that weak ergodicity is equivalent to strong ergodicity (which indicates the matrices are uniformly mixing and all trajectories converge to the same stationary distribution) in the case of backward products.
-Since the product of any arbitrary permutations\footnote{The conclusion of Lemma \ref{geometlemma} still holds for any arbitrary order of multiplication due to strong ergodicity.} of $\{\bY(t)\}_t$ contains a non-zero column, by Lemma \ref{geometlemma} and \ref{lemmascramble}, we get that the infinite product $\prod_{i=t_0}^{\infty} \mathbf{Y}(i)$ is a scrambling matrix and hence converges.
+So far, we have only deduced weak ergodicity (which indicates that the limit $\prod_{i=t_0}^{\infty} \mathbf{Y}(i)$ is independent of the initial time $t_0$) of the infinite product $\prod_{i=t_0}^{\infty} \mathbf{Y}(i)$.
+However, Theorem~A in \citet{leizarowitz1992infinite} states that weak ergodicity is equivalent to strong ergodicity (which indicates that the matrices are uniformly mixing and all trajectories converge to the same stationary distribution) in the case of backward products.
+Since the product under any arbitrary permutation\footnote{The conclusion of Lemma~\ref{geometlemma} still holds for any arbitrary order of multiplication due to strong ergodicity.} of $\{\mathbf{Y}(t)\}_t$ contains a non-zero column, by Lemmas~\ref{geometlemma} and~\ref{lemmascramble}, we conclude that the infinite product $\prod_{i=t_0}^{\infty} \mathbf{Y}(i)$ is a scrambling matrix and hence converges.